Sustainable Milton

 attendees

 We have many gardening events throughout the spring, summer and fall.
 We work the soil, plant, weed, prune, compost and eventually harvest.
-Our volunteers work at various locations throughout Milton, at various times throughout the week.
-Email us using the button below to get access to our sign-up sheet.
+Our volunteers work at various locations throughout Milton, at various times throughout the season.
+Check our upcoming events and socials to find an activity that suits your schedule.

 In Robin Wall Kimmerer’s book, Braiding Sweetgrass, she inspires us to garden and tells us why: